Serval: Hunting and diet

-The serval is a carnivore that preys on rodents, particularly vlei rats, small birds, hares, frogs, insects, and reptiles, and also feeds on grass that can facilitate digestion or act as an emetic.
-Up to 90% of the preyed animals weigh less than 200 g; occasionally it also hunts larger prey such as duikers, hares, flamingoes and young antelopes.
-The percentage of rodents in the diet has been estimated at 80-97%.
+The serval is a carnivore that preys on rodents, particularly vlei rats, shrews, small birds, hares, frogs, insects, and reptiles, and also feeds on grass that can facilitate digestion or act as an emetic.
+Up to 90% of the preyed animals weigh less than 200 g; occasionally it also hunts larger prey such as duikers, hares, flamingoes, spoonbills, waterfowl and young antelopes.
+The percentage of rodents in the diet has been estimated at 80–97%.
 Apart from vlei rats, other rodents recorded frequently in the diet include the African grass rat, African pygmy mouse and multimammate mice.

 The serval locates prey by its strong sense of hearing.
 It remains motionless for up to 15 minutes; when prey is within range, it jumps with all four feet up to 4 m in the air and attacks with its front paws.
-To kill small prey, it slowly stalks it, then pounce on it with the forefeet directed toward the chest, and finally lands on it with its forelegs outstretched.
+To kill small prey, it slowly stalks it, then pounces on it with the forefeet directed toward the chest, and finally lands on it with its forelegs outstretched.
 The prey, receiving a blow from one or both of the serval's forepaws, is incapacitated, and the serval bites it on the head or the neck and immediately swallows it.
 Snakes are dealt more blows and even bites, and may be consumed even as they are moving.
 Larger prey, such as larger birds, are killed by a sprint followed by a leap to catch them as they are trying to flee, and are eaten slowly.
 Servals have been observed caching large kills to be consumed later by concealing them in dead leaves and grasses.
 Servals typically get rid of the internal organs of rodents while eating, and pluck feathers from birds before consuming them.
 During a leap, a serval can reach more than 2 m above the ground and cover a horizontal distance of up to 3.6 m.
 Servals appear to be efficient hunters; a study in Ngorongoro showed that servals were successful in half of their hunting attempts, regardless of the time of hunting, and a mother serval was found to have a success rate of 62%.
 The number of kills in a 24-hour period averaged 15 to 16.
 Scavenging has been observed, but very rarely.